Image of Custard on Biancolievito

 Moreover, use at most 10 yolks per liter of milk, as lactose and eggs cover the original aromatic note of chocolate.

-HOW TO BALANCE THE RECIPE
+HOW TO BALANCE THE CUSTARD RECIPE

 The rules we will follow are: